 Categorizing the types of verbal (and physical) abuse occurring helps establish expectations and train staff how to safely respond.

-For a complete list of data to track for ambulatory and alternate care sites, visit page 147 of the Workplace Violence Prevention Handbook—take a brief survey to receive a free digital copy.
+For a complete list of data to track for ambulatory and alternate care sites, visit page 147 of the Workplace Violence Prevention Handbook—receive a free digital copy.

 3. Start a Campaign